MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-488-Survey-Certification-Enforcement-Procedures/subpart-J-Alternative-Sanctions-Home-Health-Agencies-Deficiencies/section-488.805.md

 *Repeat deficiency* means a condition-level citation that is cited on the current survey and is substantially the same as or similar to, a finding of a standard-level or condition-level deficiency citation cited on the most recent previous standard survey or on any intervening survey since the most recent standard survey.

-*Temporary management* means the temporary appointment by CMS or by a CMS authorized agent, of a substitute manager or administrator based upon qualifications described in §§ 484.4 and 484.14(c) of this chapter.
+*Temporary management* means the temporary appointment by CMS or by a CMS authorized agent, of a substitute manager or administrator based upon qualifications described in §§ 484.105(b) and 484.115 of this chapter.
 The HHA's governing body must ensure that the temporary manager has authority to hire, terminate or reassign staff, obligate funds, alter procedures, and manage the HHA to correct deficiencies identified in the HHA's operation.

+[77 FR 67165, Nov.
+8, 2012, as amended at 82 FR 4591, Jan.
+13, 2017]